My Eye-Opening Journey Through Belfast on a Black Cab Tour

 Tip: On July 14, the day I arrived in Belfast, it was a national holiday weekend (‘the Twelfth’) and almost everything was closed.
 Check dates before you book.

 Things to do: Don’t miss the Titanic Museum.
-This is a must-see to understand the story of Belfast as an industrial capital in the 1900s, including its shipbuilding, rope making and linen industries.
-UNESCO World Heritage site Giant’s Causeway is a must-see (start on the lower path, and then climb up to the top for incredible views).
+This is a must-see for understanding the story of Belfast as an industrial capital in the 1900s, including its shipbuilding, rope-making, and linen industries.
+UNESCO World Heritage site Giant’s Causeway is a must-see (start on the lower path and then climb up to the top for incredible views).
 To learn more about Irish history, consider visiting EPIC The Irish Emigration Museum and take the two-hour 1916 Rebellion walking tour in Dublin.
+Click here to find even more things to do in Belfast.

 Getting to Belfast: The train or bus from Dublin takes less than two hours and is a 10-minute taxi ride to the downtown area.
 Check train schedules here.